Diono/TextY/README.md

 ##Introduction

-Texty is a tool to measure the length of a text pixel.
-Texty relies on a database gathering the size of each character in a font.
+TextY is a tool to measure the length of a text pixel.
+TextY relies on a database gathering the size of each character in a font.

 ##How to use

-Texty is attached to window. we call directly or through window:
+TextY is attached to window. we call directly or through window:

 ```javascript
 TextY();
 ```
 or

 ```javascript
 window.TextY();